pingcap/docs-cn/tools/dm/deployment.md

 - [The cluster topology of a single DM-worker instance on each node](#option-1-use-the-cluster-topology-of-a-single-dm-worker-instance-on-each-node)

+- [The cluster topology of multiple DM-worker instances on each node](#option-2-use-the-cluster-topology-of-multiple-dm-worker-instances-on-each-node)

     Generally, it is recommended to deploy one DM-worker instance on each node.
-Howerver, if the CPU and memory of your machine is much better than the required in [Hardware and Software Requirements](/op-guide/recommendation.md), and you have more than 2 disks in one node or the capacity of one SSD is larger than 2 TB, you can deploy no more than 2 DM-worker instances on a single node.
+However, if the CPU and memory of your machine are much better than the required in [Hardware and Software Requirements](/op-guide/recommendation.md), and you have more than 2 disks in one node or the capacity of one SSD is larger than 2 TB, you can deploy no more than 2 DM-worker instances on a single node.

-- [The cluster topology of multiple DM-worker instances on each node](#option-2-use-the-cluster-topology-of-multiple-dm-worker-instances-on-each-node)

 ### Option 1: Use the cluster topology of a single DM-worker instance on each node